+As at 31 December 2017 the Group didn't have substantial contractual commitments.
 As at 31 December 2016 the Group had a contractual commitment to pay for the new passenger ferry Megastar EUR 187 202 thousand.
 Megastar was delivered to the Group in January 2017.